 U.S. natgas futures slip with oil and milder weather forecasts

-Traders noted the gas market shrugged off near record exports, falling production and forecasts for cooler weather and higher heating demand this week that could cause utilities to take the unusual step of pulling gas from storage.
+Traders noted the gas market shrugged off near-record exports, a recent decline in production and forecasts for cooler weather and higher heating demand this week that could cause utilities to take the unusual step of pulling gas from storage.

 The last time utilities pulled gas from storage in April was in 2018.